deatrich/linux-home-server/secure-shell.md

 We use *ssh-keygen* to create the key pair.
 You should treat the private key carefully, distributing it to your desktop systems only.
-You can copy can copy your public key to remote hosts, where you create an *authorized_keys* file that specifies which public keys are allowed to connect without using a standard system password.
+You can copy your public key to remote hosts, where you create an *authorized_keys* file that specifies which public keys are allowed to connect without using a standard system password.

 Over time the Secure Shell key types have changed.
 Some key types are no longer considered secure, like SSH-1 or DSA keys.
 Here we will use an SSH